loopingworld.com

 Fourth link is to a loader for custom quests, used in the fifth link, that is just a collection of very hard custom quests.
 Adding quests seems relatively harmless since it’s just more stuff that you can optionally do.
 It shouldn’t mess with any of the vanilla content, so I just decided to install everything.
 Tho the quest editing is interesting, as it seems a relatively simple and flexible system to use and do whatever you want.
 This page being quite useful to have an idea of how things work internally and the type of control you have.

-The last one, that I have not yet tested, removes scout flies effect from the game.
+The fifth, that I have not yet tested, removes scout flies effect from the game.
 The green glow same as the mod in World.

 Beside that, there are a couple more additional mods that could be interesting.
 One is some AI tweaks for increased difficulty (beware that the page mentions some issues).
 And another is Follow Me mod that overhauls a bit the companions system so that you can sort of simulate multiplayer offline.
 You can basically bring more AI companions to a hunt and manually tweak both the damage they do AND the actual monster scaling.
 So this could work even as a direct replacement for my own edit and give you more control on how the scaling works.
 I’m not sure it’s a perfect solution though.
 One advantage of single player is to reduce the chaos of a fight.
 So using additional companions can be fun to mess with, but I prefer keeping the visual noise down.
 And I don’t know if you can tweak properly the scaling while also keeping the vanilla structure for companions.
 As I said, I haven’t tested this.